A Day Trip to Tidal Falls Preserve: Exploring the Unique Ecosystem of Downeast Maine

-Tidal Falls Preserve in Hancock Maine provides a beautiful setting for picnicking and exploring the unique tidal behavior and ecosystem of Downeast Maine.
-As with all public land that is protected and managed by the Frenchman Bay Conservancy, Tidal Falls Preserve highlights what makes this area of Maine so special.
+Tidal Falls Preserve in Hancock, Maine, provides a beautiful setting for picnicking and exploring the unique tidal behavior and ecosystem of Downeast Maine.
+As with all public land protected and managed by the Frenchman Bay Conservancy, Tidal Falls Preserve highlights what makes this area of Maine so special.
+This guide will cover everything you need to know about visiting Tidal Falls Preserve, including directions, activities, facilities, and the unique opportunity to view starfish and other marine life.

 The Communities Downeast of Ellsworth